TheNickm2/ahc-bot-v3/README.md

-# TypeScript Sapphire Bot example
+# AHC Bot v3

-This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript
+This is v3 of AHC’s custom Discord bot, built using the [sapphire framework](https://github.com/sapphiredev/framework) written in TypeScript

 ## How to use it?

-### Prerequisite
+### Installation

 ```sh
 npm install